Ressource-Allocation/Containerized-Video-Streaming-For-Edge-Computing/README.md

 ```
 sudo docker pull ubuntu
 ```
-Then we will run this image in a container on which we will install packages (even though best practices would be to use a Dockerfile \[we did this after\]:
+Then we will run this image in a container on which we will install packages and a video (even though best practices would be to use a Dockerfile \[we did this after\]:
 ```
 sudo docker run -dit -p 8000:8000 --name server-hls ubuntu
+sudo docker cp jellyfish.mp4 server-hls:/
 sudo docker exec -dit server-hls
 ```
+Our video, ```jellyfish.mp4``` can be found [here](http://www.jell.yfish.us/).

 Now we need ffmpeg, that we will use to create our playlist (create_vod_playlist.sh):
 ```